rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 Allows compiling user programs for the [VEX V5 Brain](https://www.vexrobotics.com/276-4810.html), a microcontroller for educational and competitive robotics.

-Rust support for this target is not affiliated with VEX Robotics or IFI, and is not derived from nor used with any official VEX SDK.
+Rust support for this target is not affiliated with VEX Robotics or IFI.

 ## Target maintainers